 Monitoring for bagrada bugs

-As quickly as populations of this pest grow, it is important to monitor susceptible plants every 2 or 3 days.
-Bagrada bugs should be removed and destroyed as soon as they are seen.
+As quickly as populations of this pest can grow, it is important to monitor susceptible plants every 2 or 3 days.
+Bagrada bugs should be removed by hand and destroyed as soon as they are seen.
 These pests are most active when temperatures are above 75° F, so afternoons are a good time to go on a Bagrada hunt.
 If an infestation is found, you can place a sheet of cardboard or tarp under the plant and give it a good shake.
 The majority of the bugs will fall onto the barrier, where they are collected and dropped into soapy water to drown.
+Personally, I feed them to my chickens.
 Shop vacs work, too, but you’ll want to make sure you really clean it out when you’re done!
 Severe infestations should be reported to your local County Extension Office.

 I hope this information inspires you to grow more of your own food.
 You can ask your garden questions on my Home page.